shlinkio/shlink-php-sdk/docs/contexts/short-urls.md

 $shortUrlsClient = new ShortUrlsClient(new HttpClient(...));
 ```

-Once you have it, these are all the operations you can do:
+Once you have it, these are all the operations you can perform:

 ### List short URLs